 \subsection{Concepts of fractal dimension}

 The concept of dimension can be associated with the number of degrees of freedom or the minimum number of coordinates to specify any point within a distribution of points in a metric space.
 Topologically, the dimension indicates how much space a set occupies near each of its points \citep{falconer2004fractal}.
 The most intuitive definition of dimension is the \emph{topological dimension} $D_T$, introduced by Poincare and generalised by Lebesgue.
 In this definition, given a set of topological space $\mathbb{X}\in\mathbb{R}^n$, the dimension is the minimum value of $n$ for which every open cover admits a locally finite open refinement the order which does not exceed $n+1$.
-If there is not a minimum value of $n$, we say that the set is infinite-dimensional. ~In Euclidean space, $\mathbb{R}^n$, $D_T$ takes integer values in $(0,~n)$ \citep{mandelbrot1982the}.\\ When the sets describe irregular shapes, the concept of dimension in terms of the number of coordinates is insufficient to describe them.
-This fact has motivated the introduction of new concepts beyond the classical geometry \citep{mandelbrot1982the}; therefore, fractal geometry was developed.
-Thus, it is possible to give a different concept of \emph{dimension}; for instance, the \emph{self-similar dimension} can be explained by further fragmentation of an object or set, and the ratio of the number of identical parts, where each part is scaled down by the ratio $r$.
-For any set $X~\in~R^n$ that supports division into a finite number of subsets $N(k)$, where all of them are consistent with each other by translations and rotations, and it is a reduced copy of the initial set by a factor $r=1/k$, the self-similar dimension of $X$ is defined as the unique value $D$ satisfying the equation $N(k)=k^D$ \citep{mandelbrot1982the}, i.e.,
+If there is not a minimum value of $n$, we say that the set is infinite-dimensional.
+In Euclidean space, $\mathbb{R}^n$, $D_T$ takes integer values in $(0,~n)$ \citep{mandelbrot1982the}.\\

+When the sets describe irregular shapes the concept of dimension in terms of the number of coordinates is insufficient to describe them.
+This fact has motivated the introduction of new concepts beyond the classical geometry \citep{mandelbrot1982the}, therefore, fractal geometry was developed.
+Thus, it is possible to give a different concept of \emph{dimension}, for instance, the \emph{self-similar dimension} can be explained by further fragmentation of an object or set, and the ratio of the number of identical parts where each part is scaled down by the ratio $r$.
+For any set $X~\in~R^n$ that supports division into a finite number of subsets $N(k)$, where all of them are consistent with each other by translations and rotations, and it is a reduced copy of the initial set by a factor $r=1/k$.
+The self-similar dimension of $X$ is defined as the unique value $D$ satisfying the equation $N(k)=k^D$ \citep{mandelbrot1982the}, i.e.,